-The Advantages of Being the First to File for Divorce in New Jersey
+Advantages of Being the First to File for Divorce in Union County NJ

 Often towards the end of a marriage, both spouses will have the sense that the relationship may be untenable, but they are hesitant to be the first one to speak with a divorce attorney about their options.
 One very commonly asked question of Union County divorce lawyers is whether or not being the first to file for divorce has legal advantages or disadvantages.

 Whether you’ve been married for twenty years or you’ve only been together for two, it’s possible that you may be considering divorce.
 Marriages choose to divorce for a variety of reasons, including money issues, infidelity, parenting disagreements, or lack of compatibility.
 Time passes by and circumstances may change, sometimes for good, but unfortunately some times for bad.
 If you and your partner are struggling to get along and you’ve been thinking about divorce, but none of you have taken the first step.
 While you don’t want to prematurely end a relationship, the fact of the matter is that being the first to file for divorce does offer certain advantages.
 Call (908) 481-4625 for an initial consultation.
 Let’s take a look.